TurboWafflz/ImaginaryInfinity-Calculator/README.md

 ![Screenshot](iicalcscreenshot.png)
 ## Packages
-We provide a packaged version of ImaginaryInfinity calculator for some Linux distributions.
+We provide a packaged version of ImaginaryInfinity Calculator for some Linux distributions.
 They can be found below.

 ![Pipeline](https://gitlab.com/TurboWafflz/ImaginaryInfinity-Calculator/badges/development/pipeline.svg)